fassetar/Visual-Data-Studio/README.md

 - scripts displayed for non UI comparisions
 - revertable commands
 - background calls to prevent lose of data or dead connections
+- connecting to any type of database
+- same style as vs2022